zwiebert/tronferno-mcu/README.md

 * flash size (default: 4MB / 32 MBit)
 * serial port (default: /dev/ttyUSB0)
 * paths to esp8266 build tools and sdk
+* add the tools to your PATH

-* optional: pre-configure your private in new file user/sensitive/defaults.h which should contain:
+* optional: pre-configure your private data in new file user/sensitive/defaults.h which should contain:

 #define MY_FER_CENTRAL_UNIT_ID 0x80****